 MCBA offers in-person and virtual workshops in book arts—from letterpress printing to paper marbling and everything in between!
 Designed for adults looking to spark their creativity and professionals aiming to hone their technique, MCBA’s workshops feature intimate class sizes and hands-on experiences using process-specific equipment, including technology designed and built in the 19th and 20th centuries, and artisan-built equipment made today.
 Workshops focus on building skills in a specific process, which often leads to a physical takeaway like a bound book, a letterpress printed poster, a screen printed zine, or a sheet of paper made or marbled by hand.

 Teaching artists bring a wide range of education and experience along with a mission to inspire connection and creativity.
 Workshops are designed to balance lecture, demonstration, work time, and group sharing.

 Workshops are eligible for credit toward MCBA’s Certificate programs.
 Enrollees receive a 20% discount on tuition.
 MCBA members receive a 10% discount on tuition.

 Have questions about registration or recording policies?
 Check out MCBA’s Workshop & Studio Lab Policies and FAQs.
 If you are a teaching artist, you can propose a workshop here.
 Add your name to a wait list if a workshop you’d like to take is full.
 You’ll be contacted if another section of the workshop is scheduled.

-Saturday, October 8; 10am–4pm CT
+Saturday, April 8; 10am–4pm CT

 with Michelle Lee Lagerroos and Kirsten Olson